The Mad Doctor of Blood Island: Production

 Prior to production on The Mad Doctor of Blood Island, Ashley had starred in Brides of Blood.
-The film was popular enough in the United States to get American distributors to ask him to appear in a follow-up film.
-Ashley agreed, which led to his moving to the Philippines and co-producing several other films there in partnership with Romero, Beverly Miller and Roger Corman.
+The film was popular enough in the United States that American distributors asked him to appear in a follow-up film.
+Ashley agreed, which led to his moving to the Philippines and co-producing several other films there in partnership with Romero, Beverly Miller, and Roger Corman.

-Mad Doctor was produced by Romero and Kane W. Lynn along with Miller and Irwin Pizor, on a budget of either $125,000 or $100,000.
+Mad Doctor was produced by Romero and Kane W. Lynn along with Miller and Irwin Pizor on a budget of either $125,000 or $100,000.
+Similar to Brides of Blood, the film was intended for an American audience and its plot and dialogue made no reference to the Philippines.

-The score was composed by Tito Arevalo.
+The score was composed by Tito Arévalo.

 Promotion

 A prologue to the film invited theatergoers to partake in a bizarre initiation, and each patron was given a free packet of colored liquid labelled "green blood".
 At a certain point, the audience was told to "recite the oath of green blood" as they tore open the little packets and drank the colored liquid inside.
 By doing this, the viewer could safely watch "the unnatural green-blooded ones without fear of contamination".
 The prologue was shot at Clark Air Base in Manila using American teenagers.

 Sam Sherman came up with the idea of distributing the liquid gel-packs to the theatergoers, and said years later in an interview that he drank one of the packets, which contained an aqua-colored gel, and it made him sick to his stomach.
 Nevertheless, Miller (an associate producer of the film) said he actually witnessed dozens of teenagers drinking the stuff in the theaters that he managed in Kansas City.

 In another gimmick, the camera zoomed in and out rapidly each time the monster killed or stalked someone, a technique that some theatergoers complained made them dizzy and was actually designed to cover up the shoddy make-up effects.